top of page

 More written out blessings

-It was created by Barbara for our family, and it’s one we have done for over 30 years straight.
+Barbara began this exercise for our family at Thanksgiving, and it’s one we have repeated for decades.
 This tradition has created a collection of blessings, God’s work in each member of our family … a Rainey family heirloom.
-Barbara has shared this idea with millions over the years on our radio broadcast.

 Keep the cards as a record of God’s blessings in a very tough year … then do it again next year.